ikashnitsky/old-ikashnitsky-github-io/_posts/2021-03-05-life-expectancy-101.md

   teaser: 210305-teaser.png
 ---

-What is life expectancy?
-And even more important what it isn't

 It really is a remarkable achievement and maybe a lot of luck that the world mundanely operates with such a complex indicator as life expectancy.
 Unlike many statistics and quantities of general use that are being monitored and reported regularly, life expectancy is not observed directly.
 It's an output of a *mathematical model* called *life table*.
 And as any model it comes with a certain load of assumptions and limitations, which are easily forgotten and omitted in the everyday interpretations and misinterpretations of the indicator.

 So, why do we need any mathematical modelling in the first place?
 Consider a seemingly simple task: you want to know how long people live.
 What can be easier?
 Let's just see how many years lived those who died recently.
 Why not?
 Such a metric would be massively driven by population age structure.
 For the most of the recent history human populations were rapidly growing, which means that each next generation was bigger than the previous one.
 Relative differences in the size of generations affect the age composition of those dying.